ITManZero/Connect4/README.md

 # Connect 4

-Connect 4  is a of the most famous puzzle game .
+Connect 4 one of the most famous puzzle game.

-Creating AI player using minimax algorithm .
+Creating AI player using minimax algorithm.

-This is a UI application written in Java you can play the game by downloading the project and import it to intelliJ IDEA .
+This is a UI application written in Java you can play the game by downloading the project and import it to intelliJ IDEA.

 ### There is 3 diffrent levels